 Mercury Full Coverage vs. Other Types of Insurance

-Still, it’s worth noting that full coverage is not the official name of any type of insurance, so be sure to clarify whether collision and comprehensive are included if you’re purchasing a Mercury policy.
-To learn more, check out WalletHub’s guide to full coverage car insurance.
+Although these types of insurance are commonly included in a full coverage policy, what your specific policy includes will depend on your state.
+Full coverage is not the official name of any type of insurance, so be sure to clarify whether these types of insurance are included if you’re purchasing a Mercury policy.

 Full coverage insurance costs $1,997 per year or $166 per month, on average.
 Full coverage car insurance is more expensive than the legal minimum auto insurance coverage because full coverage usually includes collision and comprehensive insurance as well as the minimum coverage required by a state.